“Fashion is what you buy, style is what you do with it.”

 The GQ’s of the world often push outlandish styles that will have you looking ridiculous and inappropriately dressed for most occasions.
 No practicality whatsoever.
 Which leads me to believe that fashion sucks.

 All of this may seem trivial, sure—but I’m not a ‘fashion blogger.’
 I don’t really care to be known as the ‘fashion guy.’
 I just appreciate good style and dressing the part.

 View this post on Instagram

 Fashion can be many things, but it is not style.
 A friend of mine who’s a fashion photographer occasionally does shoots for Fashion Week.
 Subjects on the runway are often abstract and aggressive, leaning much trendier than the norm.

-The above slideshow takes it to an extreme, and the first image is downright unwearable.
+The above photo takes it to an extreme, I’d say it’s downright unwearable.
 Style is NOT about Fashion Week.
 And though fashion as art can serve as a political statement or social commentary, it ain’t style.

 WHAT’S HERE TODAY IS GONE TOMORROW

 Ah, the often quoted Yves Saint Laurent saying.
 It couldn’t be any truer.
 Though it kills me that their t-shirts cost this much.
 I get it.
 High fashion has to be expensive or else people wouldn’t buy it.
 So long as celebrities, athletes and people with cash to burn keep buying, high fashion’s not going anywhere.

 I don’t really understand high fashion and designer labels.
 Or why GQ loves to endorse every style move by Kanye West.
 Just because someone has influence, doesn’t mean everything they do should be taken as gospel.